decidables/decidables/packages/detectable/README.md

 ## Features/Bugs

 - Technical
-  - Cleanup color usage
-    - Use the inverse text color property!
-    - Define No Response variable?
   - Label values IN iso-plots?
   - Resolve ambiguity between different uses of same color
     - For example, "Respond Present" as a trial type versus "Present" as a response versus